sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_02.rst

 At this point, we need to be a bit more precise about what we mean by “errors”.
 First, let us state the obvious.
-It is either the case that the null hypothesit is true or that it is false, and our test will either retain the null hypothesis or reject it.\ [#]_ So, as the table below illustrates, after we run the test and make our choice one of four things might have happened:
+It is either the case that the null hypothesis is true or that it is false, and our test will either retain the null hypothesis or reject it.\ [#]_ So, as the table below illustrates, after we run the test and make our choice one of four things might have happened: